as3ng/aseng/writeups/test.md

 ## Intoduction
 Have you ever played Capture the Flag before?
-The name could be very tivial when it comes into gamers thingy, yet it's different altough I'd consider CTF as an E-Sport Games!
+The name could be very trivial when it comes into gamers thingy, yet it's different altough I'd consider CTF as an E-Sport Games!

 <img src="images/Astrono.png" />